battle-tactics-strategies

 The Teutonic Order

-Other Orders: Santiago, Alcantara, and Livonian
+Other Orders: Santiago, Alcántara, and Livonian

 In the Iberian Peninsula, orders such as Santiago and Alcántara played a critical role in the Reconquista, adopting light cavalry tactics suited to the arid landscape.
 The Livonian Order, a branch of the Teutonic Knights, fought in the Baltic, refining hit-and-run tactics against pagan tribes.
 Each order adapted its core principles to local conditions, creating a rich mosaic of tactical innovation.
+The Spanish orders later merged into the royal army, preserving their organizational DNA in the famous tercios.

 Military Innovations and Tactics